 Plumbing permit.

-Septic permit.
 It is expected that approximately $15,000 of the total fee is for the sewer main.

 To help alleviate the financial burden that homeowners face when connecting to sewer, COV may be able to utilize grant assistance programs to help private landowners pay for public sewer connection.

-On average, it costs around $150 to complete a septic system inspection and $550 for maintenance.
+On average, it costs around $150 to complete a septic system inspection.
 New septic systems can cost around $24,000 to replace.
 Staying up to date on septic inspections, operations, and maintenance needs can extend the lifecycle use of septic system infrastructure, and offset future costly repair associated with poor maintenance, septic failure, and septic replacement.
 More information about septic related cost estimates is outlined in Chapter 8.

 Craft3 Loan Program For Septic Repairs Or Replacement